Portally/api/README.md

 input NearbyServiceInput {
   # Name of the service
   name: String
-  # Distance to the service
+  # Distance in meters to the service
   distance: Int
 }